Procedure #3013.2; Rev.: 1 (Effective May 8, 2017)

 Note: Per U.S. Bank, fraud must be disputed within 60 days of the transaction date.

-G. Updating account information: To update account information (e.g., demographic information, credit limits, default funding), the cardholder should complete the Account Update Request Form, obtain the appropriate approvals, and route the form to the Purchasing Card Program Office.
+I. Updating account information: To update account information (e.g., demographic information, credit limits, default funding), the cardholder must complete the Account Update Request Form, obtain the appropriate approvals, and route the form to the Purchasing Card Program Office.

 Note: Cards cannot be transferred from one individual to another or from one department to another (e.g., in the event of an employee transfer).

-H. Renewing a purchasing card: Purchasing cards automatically renew every four years provided the cardholder has successfully completed required annual refresher training.
-Renewed cards are mailed directly to the cardholder at the address indicated on the cardholder statement, at the end of the month prior to expiration.
+J. Renewing a purchasing card: Purchasing cards automatically renew every four years provided the cardholder has successfully completed required annual refresher training.
+Renewed cards are mailed directly to the cardholder at the address on file at U.S. Bank, at the end of the month prior to expiration.
 Cards remain active until the end of the month in which they expire.

-- If the cardholder has not had a violation within the previous one-year period, the cardholder will receive a written warning from the Purchasing Card Program Manager.
-A copy of the written warning will also be sent to the site manager, the divisional Chief Financial Officer, the Controller, and the Assistant Vice Chancellor for Business Services.
+- If the cardholder has not had a violation within the previous one-year period, the cardholder will receive a written warning from the Purchasing Card Program Administrator.
+A copy of the written warning will also be sent to the site manager, the divisional Chief Financial Officer, the Controller/Assistant Vice Chancellor for Business Services.
 The written warning will remain on file in the Purchasing Card Program Office for one year.
 One year from the date of the communication, the warning will be expunged.

-B. Site manager: responsible for reviewing all assigned card activity, serving as the liaison between cardholders and the Purchasing Card Program Manager, and retaining all purchasing card documentation for the required timeframe (six years plus the current year).
+- Site manager: responsible for reviewing all assigned card activity and serving as the liaison between cardholders and the Purchasing Card Program Administrator.

-C. Purchasing Card Program Manager: responsible for overseeing the Purchasing Card Program at the campus level, providing training and resources for cardholders and site managers, and collaborating with campus leadership and program stakeholders to continuously review and improve the program.
+- Purchasing Card Program Administrator: responsible for overseeing the Purchasing Card Program at the campus level, providing training and resources for cardholders and site managers, and collaborating with campus leadership and program stakeholders to continuously review and improve the program.

-E. Site manager: the individual who manages purchasing cards at the departmental level.
-The site manager is responsible for reviewing all card activity, acting as the main communication link between cardholders and the Purchasing Card Program Office, and retaining all purchasing card documentation for the required timeframe (six years plus the current year).
+- Site manager: the individual who manages purchasing cards at the departmental level.
+The site manager is responsible for reviewing all card activity and acting as the main communication link between cardholders and the Purchasing Card Program Office.
 Cardholders who are unsure who their site manager is should contact email@example.com.

 VI.
 Related References